 Tools

-Plumb exposes twelve MCP tools.
-Each one has a focused, single responsibility — the agent composes them.
+Plumb exposes twenty MCP tools, split across the two directions it plumbs — Figma → code (read) and prompt → design (write).
+Each one has a focused, single responsibility; the agent composes them.

 | Tool | What it does |